mesoform/concierge-app-playbook/README.md

 [active discovery](http://containersummit.io/articles/active-vs-passive-discovery) and chose to use [Consul](http://consul.io) to perform that function.
 We aren't opinionated about using Consul but currently this playbook is.
 Partly this is due to time writing the code but also, we do genuinely believe Consul is the best product on the market for this, right now.

+The use of upstreams variable will set some conditions in your orchestration.
+Firstly, when starting up, your application will wait on these services being marked as healthy if you have a pre_start job; and will reload when any changes happen to these services (`reload` variable is required to have a value of the command to reload the application)

 Some other things you need to know:
 1. We've written this code in such a way as to use DNS search domains so that containers and services can more easily be recognised